Mrs. Alison McCullough

 information with other professionals if we are worried that a child may be at risk

-anything sexual penetration and non-penetration, sexual touching includes taking inappropriate pictures, encouraging a child to watch sexual activity between others or touch others sexually,
+Anything sexual (including penetration and non-penetration) , sexual touching, taking inappropriate pictures, encouraging a child to watch sexual activity between others or touch others sexually, online safety, etc.

 You may have worries about home conditions, lack of food, electric/gas/water, children not being